 - Additional specific data, depending on defined individual use cases

-Spending time upfront to carefully define use cases (for example, starting with new supplier onboarding) can help you discover supply chain relationships that you were unaware of and that may pose unacceptable risks that need to be addressed prior to contract signing.
+Spending time upfront to carefully define use cases (for example, starting with new supplier onboarding) can help you discover supplier risk information that you were unaware of and that may need to be addressed prior to contract signing.
 Being aware of the constant, rapidly evolving nature of SCRM through increased use of these automated tools, along with a clear understanding of and plan for integrating these tools into your organization’s existing operating processes, are important success criteria for SCRM risk management.
-Their contribution to maintaining operational resilience is a game-changer in the rapidly evolving SCRM landscape, and essential for maintaining a stable supply chain inventory.
+Their contribution to maintaining operational resilience is a game-changer in the rapidly evolving SCRM landscape, and essential for staying up-to-date on supplier risk information.

 Lay the Groundwork for a Resilience Operations Center

 The Resilience Operations Center book goes into more detail on supplier evaluation and other topics, including aligning a business operating model with strategic risk management objectives, identifying your risk management program’s maturity level, and defining key ROC governance processes.
-Get a copy of the book here and put your supply chain and your organization on the road to operational resilience.
+Get a copy of the book here and put your organization on the road to operational resilience.
+Then, to learn more about Interos, visit interos.ai.